naymspace/backpex/guides/live_resource/user-preferences.md

 ## Troubleshooting

-**"My preferences vanish after a few writes."** The default cookie-backed session has a hard ~4KB limit; once the tree overflows, the session silently truncates.
+**"My preferences vanish after a few writes."** A cookie-backed session has a hard size limit (commonly about 4KB for the complete encoded session, not just Backpex's tree).
+Plug does not silently truncate an oversized session; the response write may fail with `Plug.Conn.CookieOverflowError`.
+The Session adapter warns once its own tree passes 3072 bytes, but other session data and encoding overhead can make failure happen earlier.
 Route bulky prefixes (columns, filters) onto a database adapter.

 **"Changes aren't saving for some users."** The configured adapter likely returned `{:error, :unidentified}` — your identity resolver couldn't find a